Success—Why Are You Sabotaging It?

 Fear Of Success

-It might seem counterintuitive, but fear of success is a major driver of self-sabotage.
+It might seem counterintuitive, but fear of success is another major driver of self-sabotage.

 A beautiful blue compass with north pointing to the word success

-I’ve seen this firsthand in my hypnosis practice.
-Sometimes, someone on the verge of a big promotion will do something wild—like moon the boss at the Christmas party.
-When we dig deeper, we find the root is emotional: they grew up idolizing a father who never made more than forty grand a year.
+I’ve seen this firsthand in my coaching practice.
+Sometimes, someone on the verge of a big promotion will do something to torpedo the opportunity.
+When we dig deeper, we find the root is emotional rather than rational: they grew up idolizing a father who never made more than forty grand a year.
 The promotion would mean surpassing their dad, and subconsciously, that felt like a betrayal.
 So they sabotaged it

 A woman struggling mentally with her palms on a bathroom mirror.